Tech investing pioneer Hutchins bets on blockchain

 His broader portfolio also includes market-maker Virtu Financial, where he is a director, and the National Basketball Association's Boston Celtics, which he co-owns.

-Hutchins also sits on the board of the Federal Reserve Bank of New York, AT&T Inc, and the Obama Foundation.
+Hutchins also sits on the board of the Federal Reserve Bank of New York, AT&T Inc <T.N>, and the Obama Foundation.
 He is co-chairman of the Brookings Institution and anti-poverty charity CARE.

 (Reporting by Lawrence Delevingne and Chibuike Oguh; Editing by Steve Orlofsky)